Iron Deficiency Anemia in Children (6–24 Months): Symptoms, Causes & Prevention

 Spinach, leafy greens Non-heme iron Lower absorption without vitamin C WHO 2023

-Iron Supplementation -When Advocated
+3. Iron Supplementation

 Diet alone may not be adequate in iron in many children particularly those who are at risk.
 Under these circumstances, medical workers can suggest iron supplementation, usually iron drops.